FC Karlivka: Predecessors

+Current

 The club was formed in 2011 as FC Karlivka and competed in amateur competitions including the Poltava oblast.

 The club forged a tie with FC Poltava after the senior club was promoted to the Ukrainian First League in 2012 the main club entered the team as a Reserve team into the Ukrainian Second League competition for the 2012–13 season.

 The club play their home games at the main club's training facilities in the town of Karlivka which is located approximately 50 km from Poltava.
 Mashynobudivnyk Stadium was reconstructed in 2012 with a capacity for 1,300 spectators.

 Prior to the start of the 2013–14 Ukrainian Second League season the club severed its ties with FC Poltava as their Reserve team and reregistered with the PFL as FC Karlivka.